Data Platform to Improve Data Access and Analysis

 The challenge we faced was how to structure the data effectively.
 Firstly, we considered using domains as dividers, but this approach only sometimes applied, as specific data spanned multiple domains.
 Another idea involved using data sources at the project level as dividers, but the vast number of data sources made this impractical.
 The primary objective was to create a user-friendly system for data retrieval.

-Finally, we built the data platform on Google Cloud Platform technologies such as Data Fusion, DataFlow, Dataform, and BigQuery, organized into three layers:
+Finally, to organize the data lake we built the data platform on Google Cloud Platform using technologies such as Data Fusion, DataFlow, Dataform, and BigQuery, organized into three layers:

 - System layer: This layer contains the raw data from the different data sources.
 Rituals has a variety of data sources, including point-of-sale systems, e-commerce platforms, customer relationship management (CRM) systems and more.
 The system layer is responsible for loading the raw data from these sources into BigQuery with minimal transformation.